 - a mixture of both.

 Some Australian listed companies choose to pay dividends twice a year, known as the interim and final dividends.
-However, dividends are not guaranteed, and some companies don't pay any dividends at all.
-In fact, a company that has previously paid dividends may decide not to, and vice versa.
+However, dividends are not guaranteed, and some companies don’t pay any dividends at all.
+In fact, a company that has previously paid dividends may decide not to in the future, and vice versa.
 The size of the dividend can also vary, and often depends on how the company has performed.

 Dr Shane Oliver – Head of Investment Strategy and Economics and Chief Economist, AMP Capital says companies like to manage dividend expectations smoothly.